 I enjoy learning and consider myself a lifelong student of nature spirituality and druidry.
-I’ve been practicing druidry for almost 15 years–Revival Druidry is my home and path.
-I am a Druid/Bardic Adept and the Grand Archdruid in the Ancient Order of Druids in America (AODA) and a Druid-grade graduate of the Order of Bards, Ovates and Druids (OBOD).
+I’ve been practicing druidry for over15 years–Revival Druidry is my home and path.
+I am a Druid/Bardic Adept and currently serve as the Grand Archdruid in the Ancient Order of Druids in America (AODA) and I am a Druid-grade graduate of the Order of Bards, Ovates and Druids (OBOD).
 In 2018, I was made the OBOD’s Mount Haemus Scholar for my research on cultivating the bardic arts.
 For a story of how I came to druidry, please see my post “The Mystery of the Stumps and the Spiral Path: How I came to Druidry.”
 For more about my role(s) in AODA, see here.

 Ovate Path: Permaculture Design, Herbalism, and Plants